Chainlit/chainlit/backend/README.md

 ## 📚 More Examples - Cookbook

-You can find various examples of Chainlit apps [here](https://github.com/Chainlit/cookbook) that leverage tools and services such as OpenAI, Anthropiс, LangChain, LlamaIndex, ChromaDB, Pinecone and more.
+You can find various examples of Chainlit apps [here](https://github.com/Chainlit/cookbook) that leverage tools and services such as OpenAI, Anthropic, LangChain, LlamaIndex, ChromaDB, Pinecone and more.

 Tell us what you would like to see added in Chainlit using the Github issues or on [Discord](https://discord.gg/k73SQ3FyUh).

 ## 💁 Contributing

-As an open-source initiative in a rapidly evolving domain, we welcome contributions, be it through the addition of new features or the improvement of documentation.
+As an open-source initiative in a rapidly evolving domain, we welcome contributions, whether through adding new features or improving documentation.

 For detailed information on how to contribute, see [here](.github/CONTRIBUTING.md).